 What does ISO 27001 Clause 5.1 involve?

 This leadership focused clause of ISO 27001 emphasises the importance of information security being supported, both visibly and materially, by senior management.
-This clause identifies specific aspects of the management system where top management are expected to demonstrate both leadership and commitment.
-These include but are not limited to:

 - Accountability for the effectiveness of the management system;

 - Ensuring the policy and objectives are established and are compatible with the context and strategic direction of the organisation;